Arizona Wildcats men's basketball: Later seasons, 2021 Post-season ban, 2017−2018 NCAA sanctions under Miller (2018−2021)

-Tommy Lloyd era
+Tommy Lloyd (2021−present)

-After the University decided to part ways with Sean Miller, various coaching names were considered to succeed him on a permanent basis.
-Three former Wildcats who played under Lute Olson - Damon Stoudamire (head coach at the University of the Pacific), Miles Simon (assistant for the Los Angeles Lakers), and Josh Pastner (head coach at Georgia Tech), as well as Arkansas' Eric Musselman, were under speculation to take the job.
+After the university decided to part ways with Sean Miller, various coaching names were considered to succeed him on a permanent basis.
+Three former Wildcats who played under Lute Olson – Damon Stoudamire (head coach at the University of the Pacific), Miles Simon (assistant for the Los Angeles Lakers), and Josh Pastner (head coach at Georgia Tech), as well as Arkansas' Eric Musselman, were under speculation to take the job.
 On April 14, 2021, it was announced that Tommy Lloyd, the longtime top assistant coach at Gonzaga under Mark Few, would become the 18th head coach of Arizona men's basketball.
 Both Lloyd and Few have been heavily influenced by the European style of basketball (and a focus on recruiting international players), as well as the uptempo, player-focused offense as implemented at Arizona under Lute Olson.
 A formal press conference was held at McKale Center on April 15 to introduce Lloyd as the head coach.
 Coach Lloyd got his first victory as a head coach versus the Wildcats' in-state rival Northern Arizona 81–52.
 His 29-point victory versus NAU was the second largest margin in a coach's debut in school history & largest since 1915.
-He would win his first Pac-12 game on December 12, 2021 against Oregon State, 90–65.
-Coach Lloyd & Arizona would go on to lose their first game of his career & season in Knoxville, 73–77 against no. 19 Tennessee.
+He would win his first Pac-12 game on December 12, 2021, against Oregon State, 90–65.
+Coach Lloyd & Arizona would go on to lose their first game of his career & season in Knoxville, 77–73 against no. 19 Tennessee.